alfonsovng/voluntariat-el-tingladu/README.md

 Check the file [1_users-demo.sql](./service-postgres/sql/1_users_demo.sql).
 Password of both users is **demo**.

-## Launch the application in development
+## Launch the application in Development

 First launch the database: